Country Farm & Home Non GMO Feeds

 We are proud to be partnering with Jeff Bender of Bender Farms to bring you clean, nutritious, locally grown and milled feed.
 Our line of non-GMO feeds are both affordable and healthy, focusing on a transparent supply chain and quality ingredients that will help you increase your farm’s productivity and profitability.
-The grains in our feed are traceable with the majority of them being grown on Jeff Bender’s 500 acre farm in Warren County.
+The grains in our feed are traceable with the majority of them being grown on Jeff Bender’s 500 acre farm and neighboring farms in Warren County.
 The rations were formulated by Crystal Creek Natural in Wisconsin and are backed by scientific data to promote wellness and productivity in your livestock.
 We thank you for trying our feed and welcome any feedback as we continue to develop and grow a feed program that will secure safe, healthy food for our friends and farming community.

 Jeff got his start farming in the dairy business on his father's farm in the early 1990s.
 Over the past 30+ years, Jeff has grown tobacco, produce, and grain crops using both conventional and organic practices.
 Since the start of our feed program in 2017, Jeff has transitioned away from tobacco.
 Jeff currently uses practices of conservation, no-till, and crop rotation growing grains and legumes for our feed program, open-pollinated corn for seed distribution, and specialty corn crops for distilleries on over approximately 500 acres.
 Crops Jeff is currently growing for our feed program include oats, corn, soybeans, and milo.
 Additionally, Jeff has a roaster and roasts his soybean on site.
 Jeff does not use any genetically modified seed in any of his farming practices.
 Additionally, Jeff does not have any neighboring farms growing genetically modified crops, so we feel comfortable that cross contamination does not occur.
 All of our feed is milled and bagged at Jeff's farm.